ddoapps/quest-tracker/README.md

 # FAQ (or questions I just thought up)

-> Why doesn't my Firefox initialize the application?
+> Why doesn't my browser initialize the application?

-1. Verify that you are using a supported version of Firefox
-    1. Hit "Alt" to make the menu visible on the top of the browser
-    1. Click "Help", followed by "About Firefox"
-    1. Your version should be "44" or beyond
-        * If your version is prior to this, you will need to update to use this application
+**Quest Tracker** uses some features provided by newer versions of popular web browsers to work, namely service workers.
+These features should be available in the following browsers:

+* Chrome 45+
+* Firefox 44+
+* iOS Safari 11.4+
+* Microsoft Edge 17+

+An alert has been provided for some simple debugging in this regard.
+Navigate to <a href="https://ddoapps.github.io/questTracker#debug" target="_new">https://ddoapps.github.io/questTracker#debug</a> to display the alert.
+If any of the options are false, the application will not initialize.

+If you are using one of the above browsers within their version range that should offer the functionality needed, and **Service Workers** is **false**, there are a few other things you can check.

+1. Make sure you privacy settings allow cookies and storage
+    1. If you have changed your browser setting so that cookies are not remembered, or are removed once the browser closes, your browser may not enable service workers.
+You can try changing these restrictions and see if the browser enables service workers.
-1. You may need to enable Service Workers (<a href="https://developers.google.com/web/fundamentals/primers/service-workers/" target="_new">What Are Service Workers?</a>)
+1. FIREFOX: You may need to enable Service Workers (<a href="https://developers.google.com/web/fundamentals/primers/service-workers/" target="_new">What Are Service Workers?</a>)
     1. Enter "about:config" in your address bar to bring up the browser configuration controls
     1. Search for "dom.serviceWorkers.enabled"
     1. If the value is "false", double click it to toggle it to "true"
         * This should enable Service Workers for you
+        * You may need to restart the browser

 > Why is my browser (version) not supported?

-Supported browsers are those that have been verified to work with the application, and the technologies it uses.
-If your browser is not listed, it may still work, however there is not an (on going) effort being made to ensure that this is the case.
+Supported Browsers are those that have been verified to work with the application, and the technologies it uses.
+If your browser is not listed, it may still work, however there is not an (on going) effort being made to ensure that this is the case.  **Only the browsers listed in the application are Supported Browsers.**

 > Why does your application use Service Workers?